github/hackathons/Resources.md

 Remember, this resource is for organisers, not participants.
 If your resource is not for organisers and does not meet the requirements above, your pull request could be rejected.

-You can also [head to the Discussions](https://github.com/MishManners/GitHub-Hackathons/discussions/categories/resources) to talk about Resources before adding them to the documentation.
+You can also [head to the Discussions](https://github.com/MishManners/GitHub-Hackathons/discussions/categories/resources) to talk about Resources before adding them to this documentation.